All Episodes

 He didn't know.

-Chinese lied to us, a lot of people didn't know.
+A lot of people didn't know.

-Got nobody was short of ventilator.
+Nobody was short of ventilator.

-And in the end, at their lowest point, the government still had about ten thousand ventilators in their possession, but they were giving them out on a need basis and getting daily updates who needs what, not what you think you want, what do you really need?
+And in the end, at their lowest point, the government still had about 10,000 ventilators in their possession, but they were giving them out on a need basis and getting daily updates.

-And now we have two hundred thousand ventilators.
+And now we have 200,000 ventilators.

-It's painful actually to watch some of it, and then there's all those people that won't give the president any credit.
+And then there's all those people that won't give the president any credit.

 I think the travel ban January 31st was an amazing call in retrospect.

-Without dragging you into my world.
+What are your thoughts without dragging you into my world?

-I'll tell you that what what's concerning to me is so much of what is said and written in particular is ad hominem attacks.
+I'll tell you that what's concerning to me is so much of what is said and written in particular is ad hominem attacks.

 You attack the person as opposed to attacking the ideas.

-What do you what are you going to say back?
+What are you going to say back?

 You are just saying it now.

-So it's easy to look back and blame, but uh the attacks shouldn't be based on people's motivation.
+So it's easy to look back and blame, but the attacks shouldn't be based on people's motivation.

-But you can attack actions, you can also attack facts.
+But you can attack actions.

 There's no medicine left.

-And people have been brutal unfair to you, and and all you did was stay up all night, every night, seven days a week helping people.
+And all you did was stay up all night, every night, seven days a week, helping people.

-I mean, it's it blew me away.
+I mean, it blew me away.

-I uh I don't mind it in surgery.
+I don't mind it.

-Do I do I snap that?
+Do I snap that?

 Do I put a stitch here or not?

-You know, you have to have confidence, you can take a bandsaw to someone's chest and do good to them.
+You can take a bangsaw to someone's chest and do good to them.

-And so we that's part of our training.
+And so that's part of our training.

-I I'm not that's not the issue for me.
+That's not the issue for me.

 I'm seeing a stifling of honest opinion because I know there's some smart people out there who are not willing to venture into this area.

-Now, what he said actually had interesting canvas, you may not agree with it, but you want to understand the guy's arguments.
+You may not agree with it, but you want to understand the guy's arguments.

-He's not a you know a a fool.
+He's not a fool.

-He's been well respected in everything else he said.
+He's been well-respected in everything else he said.

-So wouldn't you give him the benefit of the doubt, at least hear him through with his arguments.
+So wouldn't you give him the benefit of the doubt?

 That's the foundation of liberal democratic society.

-And we don't want to mess with that because then you start to make judgments about people based on what you think they're staying representing rather than what they're really saying.
+And we don't want to mess with that because then you start to make judgments about people based on what you think they're representing rather than what they're really saying.

-And we and we're better than that.
+And we're better than that.

-And especially in an event like this where we got a lot of work to do to get better.
+And especially in an event like this, where we got a lot of work to do to get better, I want to hear some good ideas from everywhere.

 This medication I just touched on earlier.

-You know, when when when you see a study that's been done at over a thousand people, it's exactly a kind of large-scale randomized trial, and we finally have a large-scale randomized trial showing that anything works for sure.
+You know, when you see a study that's been done at over a thousand people, it's exactly a kind of large-scale randomized trial.

-Like look, HIV didn't get solved all at once.
+Look, HIV didn't get solved all at once.

-The first treatment that finally made any kind of a dent was just the very beginning, ended up becoming multiple drugs that end that that hindered that horrible uh virus, a scourge from hurting so many people.
+The first treatment that finally made any kind of a dent was just the very beginning.

 If not, a year from now, but we'll have it.